lily-sivertson/MainProject292Unreal/README.md

 ### Note
 some of the assets were editted or made by me in Medibang Paint Pro.
 Also, some of the inventory code was inspired from the referenced tutorials, but much of it is original.

+## Future goals
+While I managed to finish the threshold goals I made within 8 weeks, there are still many things I would like to add to make this feel more like a fleshed out game than just a janky student project.
+Future goals include:
+- full animation state machine
+- adding fishing
+- more crops and items
+- other locations
+- proper save and load system
+- end-of-day screen
+- npcs
+- crafting recipes
+- weapons
+- cooking
+- better organization and more polish
+- Music